epheo/ovh-dns-manager/README.md

 # OVH DNS Manager

 A simple and lightweight tool to manage OVH DNS zones via YAML configuration files.
-Designed to run as a one-shot operation in Alpine containers with minimal memory footprint.

 ## Features